An alphabetical list of US National Parks with a brief overview and sample picture.

 249,561.00 acres (1,009.9 km2)

-Five of the eight Channel Islands are protected, and half of the park's area is underwater.
+Five of the eight Channel Islands are protected in Channel Islands National Park, and half of the park's area is underwater.
 The islands have a unique Mediterranean ecosystem.
 They are home to over 2,000 species of land plants and animals, and 145 are unique to them.
 The islands were originally settled by the Chumash people.

 Congaree National Park (South Carolina)